dariustb/VibeBeyond/readme.md

 ### Run locally
 You can run the app either as a web-only Vue app, or as a web app and desktop app.

-**Note**: the web only app will not have access to the Rust backend and may be missing neccessary functionalities for the app to work
+**Note**: the web only app will not have access to the Rust backend and may be missing necessary functionalities for the app to work

 * Run as web-only
   ```sh